-- 22.4 Concerns which do not meet the harm threshold, or 'low-level' concerns, should be referred to the Principal and should be addressed through the academy's own internal procedures. - Potential patterns of concerning, inappropriate, problematic, or concerning behaviour should be identified.
+Concerns which do not meet the harm threshold, or 'low-level' concerns, should be referred to the Principal and should be addressed through the academy's own internal procedures.

+Potential patterns of concerning, inappropriate, problematic, or concerning behaviour should be identified.
 Where a pattern of such behaviour is identified, the Principal should decide on a course of action, either through its disciplinary procedures or where a pattern of behaviour moves from a low-level concern to meeting the harm threshold, in which case it should be referred to the LADO.
+All LADO referrals and enquires made must be logged with Trust HR by the Principal.

-• Low level concerns which are shared about supply staff and contractors should be notified to their employers, so that any patterns of inappropriate behavior can be identified.
+Low level concerns which are shared about supply staff and contractors should be notified to their employers, so that any patterns of inappropriate behaviour can be identified.